swimmingly/yodrew.github.io/index.md

 #### help out

-See end of [introduction](/introduction#help) for many ways to participate in and support hygienic darkroom retreating.
+See [introduction > help](/introduction#help) for many ways to participate in and support hygienic darkroom retreating.

 I will soon attempt another 20-day retreat in order to heal from my psychosis and accompanying exhaustion-depression.
-If you would like to help me organize this, please write me.
+If you would like to help me organize this, please [write me](/about).

 Donations: I appreciate them very much.
 I live simply, so even small amounts help.